-Searching for videos is my number one frustration with using videos in the classroom.
-I have tons of videos saved as bookmarks on my laptop, but keeping it all straight and finding videos easily can be time consuming.
+Searching for videos is my number one frustration when it comes to using technology in the classroom.
+I have tons of videos saved as bookmarks on my laptop, but keeping them all straight and finding videos easily can be very time consuming.
 Boclips makes it so easy to search for relevant content and save videos to use for years to come!
 This post details how you can maximize your search and walks you through the best way to save the awesome videos you find.

 This post contains some affiliate links to make your life easier!
 Any purchases made through one of these links earns us a small commission. at no extra cost to you.
 The commission helps to support the blog so we can continue to share content and freebies with you.
 All views and opinions are purely my own.

 It’s time for Part 4 of my Boclip series.
 As mentioned above, today we will be talking all about how to search and save videos on this awesome new platform.
 You can check out the first three parts of this series below: